ktepe/carndP2/Project2_TrafficSignRecognition_Report_KemalTepe.md

 ```

-Below if a probability distribution of the predictions.
+Below is a probability distribution of the predictions.

 ![histogram](./newimage_pdf.png)